bangadang/stackIT/FS25/Dataengineering.md

 	- processing and analysis are needed to extract useful patterns or predictions

 ## Scalability
+Describes the capability of a system to handle growing amounts of data/ quereis without losing performance
+### vertical scaling (scaling up)
+### horizontal scaling
 ## Sharding
 ## Replication
 ## consistent hashing